mikeizbicki/ucr-cs100/textbook/link/links.md

 Instead of syncing the symbolic link to the file, we can sync the actual file and we have a symbolic link to our documents folder.

-Using this method has numerious advantages over just copying the files you want to sync over.
+Using this method has numerous advantages over just copying the files you want to sync over.
 First off, it allows us to keep the changes we make in that folder up to date so we wouldn't have to keep recopying the contents.
 It will keep our folder structure.
-In our essays folder, we can seperate the essays by class and dropbox will copy the structure for us.
+In our essays folder, we can separate the essays by class and dropbox will copy the structure for us.
 We can backup important files without changing where our files are on our computer.

 ###Accessing files in a different partition
-When starting out with linux it is easy to break your instelation.
+When starting out with linux it is easy to break your installation.
-Assuming you have a seperate partition with all of your important data and you named the partition Data, all you have to do is run the folling commands:
+Assuming you have a separate partition with all of your important data and you named the partition Data, all you have to do is run the following commands:

 ```
 ln -fsn /media/Data/Documents ~/